Each year, the organising committee invites a well-known artist to present a small solo exhibition as part of the Art Show.

-This solo offering provides a focal point for the event and sets a high standard for the entries shortlisted for the award.
+This solo offering provides a focal point for the event and sets a benchmark for the entries shortlisted for the award.
 In exchange for this exhibiting opportunity, the guest artist donates an artwork (valued at more than $2,000) to be offered as the major raffle prize.

 2019 Feature Artist

 Wayne Viney, Summer Evening, monotype, 44cm x 59cm image, (60cm x 76cm framed).

 The 2019 guest feature artist was Wayne Viney.

 Melbourne artist Wayne Viney is represented by Australian Galleries, and is a highly regarded printmaker who is best known for producing monotypes which explore notions of light and the romantic sublime.
 Through gentle yet rich tonal variations, Viney captures moments of intense splendour, hinting at the landscape whilst projecting a kind of religious divinity.

 In a career spanning decades, Viney has had more than 20 solo exhibitions.
 He was recognised in 2013-14 by a retrospective exhibition of his monotypes, Singular Impressions, which toured to regional galleries in Victoria.

 Viney’s works have been included in significant art prizes and acquired by galleries Australia-wide such as the National Gallery of Australia, Artbank, Parliament House, Canberra, and the private collection of Dame Elisabeth Murdoch among others.